particle-iot/docs/src/content/reference/device-os/firmware.md

 must be correctly matched to the SIM card that's used.
 If using a Particle SIM, using `cellular_credentials_set()` is not necessary as the default APN of "spark.telefonica.com" with no username or password will be used by Device OS.
 To switch back to using a Particle SIM after successfully connecting with a 3rd Party SIM, just flash any app that does not include cellular_credentials_set().
-Then ensure you completely power cycle the device to remove the settings from the modem’s volatile memory.
+Then disconnect the battery and external power (such as USB) for 20 seconds to remove the settings from the modem’s volatile memory.

 ```cpp
 // SYNTAX